 A local government elector for any area to which the accounts relate may inspect and make copies of:

-- the local auditor’s certificate that the audit of the authority’s accounts including that statement has been completed,
+- The local auditor’s certificate that the audit of the authority’s accounts including that statement has been completed; and

-The documents referred to above will be available for inspection at Town Hall, Penrith, CA11 7QF by prior arrangement.
+The documents referred to above will be available for inspection at the Town Hall, Penrith, Cumbria CA11 7QF, by prior arrangement.
 Please telephone 01768 817817 to make an appointment.
 The documents will also be available at https://www.eden.gov.uk/accounts.
-Copies of the above documents will be supplied to electors on request.
+On request, electors can receive copies of the documents.

 Clive Howey CPFA